TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 *   **Contacting you.** To contact you by email, text messaging, phone, autodialer or otherwise, including to invite you to participate in surveys and contests, and provide you updates and information about the Services and our other products and services.
 You can opt out of receiving promotional email, text messages or push notifications at any time in the Settings tab.

-*   **Pets feature.** For Tagged and hi5 users, to display your profile picture in our Pets game.
+*   **Pets feature.** For Tagged users, to display your profile picture in our Pets game.
 You may hide the Pets feature, but your profile picture will be visible to other users of the game.
 This is a requirement of using Tagged and you may opt out of it only by deleting your account.

-*   **Cookies and mobile ad identification**.
-We may set and access cookies or use AdID or IDFA information on your device or computer to customize your experience.
+*   **Cookies and mobile ad identification.** We may set and access cookies or use AdID or IDFA information on your device or computer to customize your experience.
 These files help us with the following:

     *   **Authentication**: Cookies are used to keep you logged into our site as you navigate through different pages.